Frederick Steiwer: Political career

 Steiwer started his career in public office in 1909 as the deputy district attorney for Umatilla County, serving until 1910.
 In 1912, he was elected as the district attorney for the county and served until 1916.
 That year he was elected to the state senate as a Republican representing Umatilla County and District 20.
 Steiwer only served during the 1917 legislative session, resigning to enlist in the U.S. Army during the First World War.
 He served from 1917 to 1919 in the Sixty-fifth Field Artillery with rank of first lieutenant.

 In 1926, Steiwer was elected as a Republican to the U.S. Senate, defeating incumbent Robert Stanfield in the primary.
 He won with only 39% of the vote, running against Democrat and later judge Bert Haney and Stanfield, then running for re-election as an independent.
 In 1928, he was one of many candidates for the Republican presidential nomination at the National Convention, with Herbert Hoover winning the nomination and then the fall election.
 At the 1936 Republican National Convention he was the keynote speaker and temporary chairman, as well as an unsuccessful candidate for the nomination.
 Steiwer was re-elected in 1932 and served from March 4, 1927, until January 31, 1938, when he resigned to return to the practice of law after suffering health problems.
 He had undergone gall bladder surgery in November 1936.

 While in the Senate he was chairman of the Committee on Expenditures in Executive Departments (Seventy-second Congress).
 He also served on the Senate Judiciary Committee and helped oppose President Roosevelt's plan to pack the Supreme Court.
 Steiwer was an opponent of Roosevelt and The New Deal.
 In April 1937, he proposed an amendment to the U.S. Constitution to create a nationwide primary for selection of the candidates for the U.S. presidency and vice-presidency.
 No amendment was ever passed.

 Later years and family

 On December 12, 1911, he married Frieda Roesch in Pendleton, and they had two children.
-One daughter, named Elizabeth, had a son who married the daughter of Thomas J. Watson, Jr. of IBM fame.
+One daughter, named Elizabeth, had a son who married Jeannette Watson, the daughter of Thomas J. Watson Jr. of IBM fame.
 His uncle was Winlock W. Steiwer, a state senator.
 Upon leaving the Senate, he returned to the full-time practice of law in Washington, D.C., Steiwer died in the District of Columbia at the age of 55 on February 3, 1939, and was buried at Arlington National Cemetery in neighboring Arlington, Virginia.